 Looking back at the Nuclear Security Summits since 2010, a number of key players emerge as the major actors who have helped realize the original goals of summit process.
 These countries, international organizations, NGOs, and industry groups are worth watching as they are again expected to play an outsized role at this year’s gathering as well.

-Three countries in particular have played a central role in improving nuclear difference between personal essays or expository writing and research papers security protocols: the Netherlands, Republic of Korea and United States.
+Three countries in particular have played a central role in improving nuclear security protocols: the Netherlands, Republic of Korea and United States.
 Each nation has hosted at least one Nuclear Security Summit, and in so doing, has shaped the summit process in unique and tangible ways.

 The Netherlands hosted the most recent Nuclear Security Summit, in 2014 at The Hague, during which countries followed a summit agenda that sought to set a course from completing commitments made at the previous two summits.
 The Netherlands helped to spearhead a significant Joint Statement on “Strengthening Nuclear Security Implementation” through which 35 countries committed to follow International Atomic Energy Agency (IAEA) physical protection recommendations, which are otherwise voluntary.
 In addition, the Netherlands pioneered a scenario-based exercise for heads of state, which challenged leaders to respond to a hypothetical nuclear smuggling scenario.
 This exercise was well received and has inspired a similar event at the 2016 summit.